vdw/Greek-string-to-uppercase/README.md

-# CodeIgniter String Helpers - Greek string to uppercase
+# Greek string to uppercase

-## Correctly converts greek letters to uppercase
+## A CodeIgniter String Helper that correctly converts greek letters to uppercase
 This helper extends the core helper and adds a fuction that converts greek letters of a string to uppercase.

 ## Usage